IAmYoungbossy/weather-app/README.md

-# weather-app
+# Weather App
-Build a weather based app in partial completion of The Odin Project curriculum
+Build a web baesd weather app in partial completion of The Odin Project curriculum.